 If you enjoyed this Crockpot Pork Roast, I would love for you to share a comment and a review.

 - 1 apple Gala, Golden Delicious, or Granny Smith

 - 1 onion quartered

 - 12 ounces hard apple cider or regular apple cider

 - 2 teaspoons kosher salt

 - 1 teaspoon garlic powder

-Mix together the mustard and cider and pour into slow cooker.
+- Mix together the mustard and cider and pour into the slow cooker.

-To serve: remove pork from slow cooker.
+- To serve, remove the pork from the slow cooker.
 Strain out onions and apple from broth and shred or slice pork and serve with strained braising liquid.